Kulliyyah of Architecture and Environmental Design

-Kulliyyah of Architecture and Environmental Design (KAED) IIUM/UIAM is the architecture or 'built environment' faculty of International Islamic University Malaysia.
+The Kulliyyah of Architecture and Environmental Design (KAED) is the architecture or 'built environment' faculty of International Islamic University Malaysia (IIUM).
 Established on 1 June 1996 to fill the need for Islamic professionals in the built environment, it is the eleventh Kulliyyah built in the university, and the third science-based faculty after Kulliyyah of Medicine and Kulliyyah of Engineering.
 Its current dean is Prof. Dr. Mansor Ibrahim.

 Academics

 KAED, as it is generally known by the students and staff (who are known as KAEDians), began its first student intake into the Foundation programme in the IIUM Centre for Foundation Studies in Petaling Jaya, Selangor.
 From the first batch that involved a mere 70 students, KAED has expanded to accommodate 1,100 students in its six departments: